 Safety Prioritised – With safety a PMGY number-1 priority, we have taken all necessary precautions to ensure our programs are as safe and structured as possible.

 Extraordinary Experiences – With PMGY, you have the opportunity to truly immerse yourself in amazing cultural and travel experiences, ensuring you leave with unforgettable memories.

 Friendships for Life – Your PMGY experience not only opens up a doorway for new experiences and exciting memories, but also life-long friendships when meeting new people from around the real world.

-Every PMGY medical volunteer in Bali is offered a fantastic opportunity to gain experience and insight into the Indonesian healthcare system.
+As a medical volunteer abroad in Bali, you will gain experience and insight into the Indonesian healthcare system.
 This program allows you to learn from local staff in a hospital setting, get involved in community projects, as well as experiencing more traditional medical practices involving herbal remedies, cultural beliefs, meditation and holistic healing.

 Your Volunteer Role & Typical Work Day

 As a medical volunteer in Bali, your main role will be observing the different departments at the General Hospital in Tabanan, learning about and experiencing the Indonesian healthcare system, procedures and culture.

 The medical internship takes place from Monday-Thursday.
 Your schedule and transport will depend on the current opportunities available when you volunteer in Bali.
 For instance, the hospital placement generally runs from 7.30-10am, which is a 5 minute minivan ride.
 The birth clinic is visited in the afternoon for 2-3 hours, which is 45 minutes away by private car.
 The community projects run from 2-4pm, which are 5 minutes away by minivan.